Mojavesoft-Group/SparkleMods/README.md

-# Crackle Mods
+# Sparkle Mods
-Collection of Crackle mods, downloaded/installed by the menu in Crackle.
+Collection of Sparkle mods, downloaded/installed by the menu in Sparkle.

 ## Submitting a mod
 Fork this repo, add the mod in the "mods" directory as `[id].js`.
 Then, create a pull request with that fork to this repo, where we will review it.
 If it is, it'll be merged in the main repo where people can install it!